tgalal/dissononce/README.md

 - As minimal python "magic" as possible (explicit is better than implicit).
 - Code that is simple, easy to read, follow and understand.
 - Flexibility to easily adopt future changes to Noise specifications.
+- Deviations from Noise Specs (additions, opinionated specs and API changes..etc) are isolated from original implementation/API and are optional to use.
+- Deviations from Noise Specs do not influence adjustments to original implementation/API that conflict with Noise Specs.

 ## Contents